nunet/device-management-service/types/README.md

 - `types.BlockchainAddressPrivKey`

 ```
-// BlockchainAddressPrivKey holds Ethereum wallet address and private key from which the
+// BlockchainAddressPrivKey holds Ethereum/Cardano wallet address and private key from which the
 // address is derived.
 type BlockchainAddressPrivKey struct {
 	Address    string `json:"address,omitempty"`